pocketnetteam/pocketnet.core/doc/i2p.md

 peers than Tor or IP ones.
 Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack).
-You can use `bitcoin-cli -addrinfo` to see the number of I2P addresses known to your node.
+You can use `pocketcoin-cli -addrinfo` to see the number of I2P addresses known to your node.

 Another consideration with `onlynet=i2p` is that the initial blocks download phase when syncing up a new node can be very slow.
 This phase can be sped up by